-Signe Ekblad was from the 1920s through to the 1940s the principal of a private school in Jerusalem for poor Arabic, Jewish and Christian children in Jerusalem, which at the time was under British rule.
+Signe Ekblad was from the 1920s through to the 1940s the principal of a private school in Jerusalem for poor Muslim, Jewish and Christian children in Jerusalem, which at the time was under British rule.
 She was employed by the Christian aid agency Svenska Jerusalemsföreningen (the Swedish Jerusalem society).

 Signe Ekblad was born in 1894.
 She was the first child of a middle class family living at Frösäng farm near Ödeshög in Östergötland.
 At the turn of the century the family moved to Stockholm.
 Her and her six siblings’ upbringing was marked by their parents’ involvement in the revival movements within the Swedish church, new evangelical movements which focused on missions, education and leading actively Christian lives.
 Signe Ekblad was, however, well aware that both the church and wider society were inherently structured according to patriarchal principles.
 When Signe Ekblad wanted to continue her education, her father pointed her in the direction of folkskolelärarinneseminariet (the state school teacher training programme) in Stockholm, which at the time was seen as an appropriate career for a woman.

 From 1912 to 1915 Signe Ekblad studied to be a teacher and her journey, like that of many of her fellow students, became a journey through the social classes.
 These state school teachers formed a pro-active professional group which set up associations, engaged in politics, social movements and in their local communities.
 For Signe Ekblad this meant becoming involved in the “hemgård” (settlement) movement – one of its bases was at that time at Birkagården in Stockholm – which was inspired by the English settlement movement.
 She later deepened her socio-political engagement through her contacts with the Oxford Group movement, whose motto was “a personal and social form of Christianity, inspired by the gospels”.